 In the modern era, cryptography has become increasingly complex due to the advancement of technology.
 The basic principle of cryptography is to convert plain text into cipher text using a mathematical algorithm.
 The cipher text can only be deciphered by an authorized party who has access to the decryption key.

 Cryptography plays a vital role in securing communication channels such as emails, online transactions, and confidential documents.
 Without cryptography, it would be impossible to protect sensitive information from unauthorized access.
+To know more about crypto news and updates Click here.

 The Need for Security in Cryptography